VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/tutorials/add-new-module-to-virtocommerce-admin.md

 8. Add implementation of ViewModelBase properties

-* **DisplayName** вЂ“ name for the PriceListViewModel item for navigation system and another visual elements.
+* **DisplayName** - name for the PriceListViewModel item for navigation system and another visual elements.

 ```
 publicВ overrideВ stringВ DisplayName